couchbase/couchbase-ruby-client/README.markdown

   * `cas`.
 The CAS version tag.

   * `node`.
 Node address.
-It is used in flush and stats commands.
+This is used in the flush and stats commands.

   * `operation`.
 The symbol, representing an operation.